Framing Configuration may be found in two locations:

-I or E indicate the Internal (Bottom) or External (Top) sides of the roof.
+I or E indicate where the Internal/Bottom or External/Top sides of the floor are.

 Count – defines the number of identical joists.

-Depth by Core – joist size will be adjusted according to the roof layer thickness during the roof framing process.
+Depth by Core – joist size will be adjusted according to the floor layer thickness during floor framing process.

-Rotate 90 – rotates the selected joist by 90 degrees.
+Rotate 90 – rotates selected joist by 90 degrees.

-Rotate 180 – rotates the selected joist by 180 degrees.
+Rotate 180 – rotates selected joist by 180 degrees.
 This option is important when the joist is not symmetrically shaped.
-For rectangular joists this option usually is not used.
+For rectangular joists, this option usually is not used.

 Spacing – distance between the selected joist and the previous joist.

-FM Module Type – writes opening configuration name.
+FM Module Type – writes end connection configuration name.

-FM Module Preassembled – writes Yes/No if element is (or is not) included in the preassembly.
+FM Module Preassembled – writes Yes/No if element is/is not included into preassembly.

 Build in Place

-Build in Place – writes Yes/No information into beam instance parameter if the beam is built in place or is prefabricated together with whole roof frame.
+Build in Place – writes Yes/No information into beam instance parameter if the beam is built-in-place or is prefabricated with the whole floor frame.